dlguswn3659/Multi-Task-Learning/README.md

 You can modify run.sh scripts to experiment with different datasets or training configurations.
 Detailed logging is provided during training to help monitor performance across tasks.

+---
+Pretrained models and example outputs will be shared in future updates.

 ## Reference

 Our implementation is developed on the following repositories.
 Thanks to the contributors!